Share this article

 Debt consolidation isn’t always the answer.
 Check out these 3 alternatives:

-- Direct negotiation: Negotiating directly with your creditors can help lower interest rates or set up a more manageable repayment plan.
+1. Direct negotiation: negotiating directly with your creditors can help lower interest rates or set up a more manageable repayment plan.
 It’s worth making those calls, you might be surprised at how flexible creditors can be with their payment terms!
 If you need assistance, MyBudget’s Debt Arrangement Team is here to help.
 They tirelessly negotiate on your behalf to secure better terms, reduce interest rates, extend repayment terms, or combine multiple debts into a single, more manageable debt repayment.
 Let our team do the negotiating for you!

 Should I consolidate all my debt?

-Now, the million-dollar question: Should you toss all your debts into the consolidation blender?
+Now, the million-dollar question: Should you toss all your debts into the debt consolidation blender?
 Now that you’re familiar with the concept of a debt consolidation loan, it’s time for some introspection.
-Your budget holds the answers, revealing how much you can feasibly repay and how fast.
+Your budget holds the answers, revealing how much debt you can feasibly repay and how fast.
 If refinancing is not the solution, don’t worry!
 Your budget can also serve as a roadmap for the alternative strategies we’ve just discussed.

-Real-life debt consolidation stories
+Real-life debt consolidation stories with MyBudget

-Callum and Sally: A debt consolidation victory
+MyBudget clients, Callum and Sally: A debt consolidation victory

 MyBudget Loans stepped in and fought hard to offer a loan for debt consolidation that would make a real difference.
 Through their dedicated efforts, they managed to bring their monthly payments down to just $4,099, a saving of $1,741 per month!
 This massive reduction allowed them to repay their family debts and even freed up an additional $33,000 for much-needed home renovations.